 Save the excess in a large plastic baggie and freeze for a melon smoothie!

 A super healthy fruit dip that is easy to make!
 Made with Greek yogurt of course!
-This is the only yogurt I buy.
-The consistency is everything.
-Thick and creamy.
-The way yogurt should be.
+This is the only yogurt I buy because of how rich and creamy it is.